yuechen-li-dev/Margaret/primer/vulkan-primer.md

       - Keep capability checks centralized.
       - Do not let individual subsystems negotiate backend capability independently.
       - Isolate platform-specific surface or windowing glue behind narrow boundaries.
+      - Do not let optional feature paths silently fork the backend architecture.
+    guidance:
+      - Each enabled feature or extension increases backend surface area.
+      - That cost should be paid consciously, not accidentally.

 author_operating_rules:
   - First inspect nearby backend code and mirror established Vulkan patterns.